jundalisay/spblist/content/en/research/whittaker/aether/chapter-01b.md

 This presses the globules with each other.
 They tend to move outwards, although they do not actually so move.[6]
 The transmission of this pressure constitutes light.*

-> *Superphysics Note: In Superphysics, light is from the friction of spacetime particles which we call qosts.
-This overhauls the material Big Bang into the aethereal Big Bootup, evidenced by ~~baryonic~~ aethereal acoustic oscillations.
+{{< n n="In Superphysics, light is from the friction of spacetime particles which we call qosts.
+This overhauls the material Big Bang into the aethereal Big Bootup, evidenced by ~~baryonic~~ aethereal acoustic oscillations." >}}

 The action of light therefore extends on all sides around the sun and fixed stars, and travels instantaneously to any distance.[7]